HydroModPy/HydroModPy/docs/developers/calibration_guide.md

 normalized).
 The hash is written on every `calibration_iterations` row.

-- `use_cache = true` (default) — before running a trial, the engine
-  looks up `params_hash` in the `ParamsHashCache`.
+- `use_cache = true` (default): before running a trial, the engine looks up `params_hash` in the `ParamsHashCache`.
 The cache is preloaded at session start from every *completed* and *promoted* iteration of every previous session on the same workspace.
-If a hit is found, the sim_id is reused and the solver is skipped entirely — the cached objective value is returned.
+If a hit is found, the sim_id is reused and the solver is skipped entirely : the cached objective value is returned.
-- `seed = 42` — seeds the sampler.
-Combined with a deterministic
-  solver, this makes the whole sequence reproducible.
+- `seed = 42`: seeds the sampler.
+Combined with a deterministic solver, this makes the whole sequence reproducible.
 Leave `null` for stochastic exploration.